nic-dgl104-winter-2022/class-textbook/ch2/FP&PP/README.md

 <p align = "center"><img src="https://cloud.netlifyusercontent.com/assets/344dbf88-fdf9-42bb-adb4-46f01eedd629/004935cd-848e-4eb4-aefe-252ce0cfc041/fp-preview.png"></p>

-# An Overview of Functional Programming and Functional Paradigms
+# Functional Programming and Functional Paradigms

+## Intro

 Here, I will introduce you to functional programming and some of its paradigms.
 A new and learning programmer may be relucant to learn a different method to achieve the same result, especially when the functional approach can be a difficult approach to understand.
 However, Functional Programming and its paradigms are best served when software **evolves** over its lifetime, as it was so eloquently put here on [StackOverflow](https://stackoverflow.com/questions/2078978/functional-programming-vs-object-oriented-programming):